Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 they left with Rolth, the sheriff) and to find the stump where Hallod was dropping reagents for "V".
-In the center of town, they were approached by a hooded woman pulling a wooden sledge carrying several wolf carcases--the same wolves the PCs killed in the first session.
+In the center of town, they were approached by a hooded woman pulling a wooden sledge carrying several wolf carcases---the same wolves the PCs killed in the first session.
 She introduced herself as Noala Kesrir, a ranger who has been caring for the lands around Etran's Folly, and asked the PCs if they were the ones who killed the wolves.
 The PCs eventually told her the story of the